tapis-project/documentation/source/technical/systems.rst

 -----------------
 Deletion
 -----------------
-A system may be deleted.
+A system may be deleted and undeleted.
 Deletion means the system is marked as deleted and is no longer available for use.
-It will no longer show up in searches and operations on the system will no longer be allowed.
-The system definition is retained for auditing purposes.
-Note this means that system IDs may not be re-used after deletion.
+By default deleted systems will not be included in searches and operations on deleted systems will not be allowed.
+When listing systems the query parameter *showDeleted* may be used in order to include deleted systems in the results.

 ------------------------
-Table of Attributes
+System Attributes Table
 ------------------------

 +---------------------+----------------+----------------------+--------------------------------------------------------------------------------------+